klalka-dev/detox-boilerplate/README.md

 - Applesimutils: `brew install applesimutils`
 - Detox-cli: `npm install -g detox-cli`

-From project root, run `npm run test-ios`.
+Next, from project root run: `npm run test-ios`.

 > NOTE: Android does not currently work.
 It is throwing an error.
 I have commented on StackOverflow and Detox issues but not sure what is wrong.